Georges de Beauregard

 Georges de Beauregard (23 December 1920 Marseille – 10 September 1984 Paris) was a French film producer who produced works by many of the French New Wave directors.
 In 1968, he was a member of the jury at the 18th Berlin International Film Festival.
 In 1983 he was awarded a Special César Award, the French national film prize.
+The second place prize at the annual FIDMarseille film festival is named for de Beauregard.